 ASCE Texas Section’s webinars are quality civil engineering continuing education sessions that you can access from the comfort of your office or home.
 Delivered by leading experts, they provide the latest information on a variety of subjects.
 The fees below are per person.

 ASCE Texas Section Webinars are held at noon on the second Tuesday of every month unless otherwise noted.
-For any scheduling questions, please contact Texas Section VP for Technical Affairs, Andres Salazar.
+For any scheduling questions, please contact Texas Section VP for Technical Affairs, Robert Stevens.